 The professional way Detec AS operates today is the result of a long history in the professional video and surveillance industry.
-The company was established nearly 40 years ago, and has evolved into becoming a leading company in the Norwegian surveillance market.
+The company was established nearly 40 years ago, and has evolved into becoming a leading company within the surveillance market.
 Over the years, there has also been an ever-increasing global business, with the company's state-of-the-art video analysis and management software leading the way.

 Here are some of the main historic events:

 1981 - Helgesen enters the market